citygml4j/ade-xjc/README.md

 |`-version, -v` | Prints version information to the console
 |`-help`, `-h` | Prints a help message to the console

 Note that the ade-xjc binding compiler requires that your ADE schema points to the official CityGML and GML schemas provided in the subfolder `schemas`.
 So please adapt all `<xs:import>` statements in your ADE schema accordingly before launching ade-xjc.

 Using JAXB plugins
 ------------------
 Starting from version 2.4.3, ade-xjc allows you to use JAXB plugins in the ADE Schema compilation.
 Simply put the JAXB plugin you want to use into the `jaxb-plugins` subfolder and provide the plugin-specific command line arguments when executing ade-xjc.
 Please refer to the documentation of the JAXB plugin to learn which command line arguments are available and how to use them.

 The following JAXB plugins are already included and shipped with ade-xjc:
 - [JAXB2 Basics Plugins](https://github.com/highsource/jaxb2-basics)
 - [jaxb2-namespace-prefix](https://github.com/Siggen/jaxb2-namespace-prefix)

 For example, if you want to augment your generated JAXB classes with setters for collections then you can use the `Setters Plugin` of the JAXB2 Basics Plugins project.
 This plugin is activated by the `-Xsetters` command line option and is documented [here](https://github.com/highsource/jaxb2-basics/wiki/JAXB2-Setters-Plugin).
 The following example shows how use this plugin with ade-xjc.

     > ade-xjc -Xsetters -Xsetters-mode=direct /home/user/ade/CityGMLADE.xsd

 Sample ADE Schema compilation
 -----------------------------
 ade-xjc provides the sample CityGML ADE Schema `CityGML-SubsurfaceADE-0_9_0.xsd` to illustrate the schema binding process.
 Once you have built the library from source with [Gradle](https://gradle.org/) as described above, find the example in the `build/install/ade-xjc/sample` folder.

 From within the `sample` folder, launch ade-xjc with the following command.

-    > ../bin/ade-xjc -clean -binding binding.xjb -output src-gen -package ade.sub.jaxb CityGML-SubsurfaceADE-0_9_0.xsd
+    > ../ade-xjc -clean -binding binding.xjb -output src-gen -package ade.sub.jaxb CityGML-SubsurfaceADE-0_9_0.xsd

 This will compile the `CityGML-SubsurfaceADE-0_9_0.xsd` schema to JAXB classes that are generated in the folder `sample/src-gen`.
-For convience, two `run-sample` start scripts are provided in the `sample` folder to run ade-xjc with the above settings under Windows or UNIX-like environments.
+For convenience, two `run-sample` start scripts are provided in the `sample` folder to run ade-xjc with the above settings under Windows or UNIX-like environments.

 Using the generated JAXB classes
 --------------------------------
 ade-xjc is designed to be used with citygml4j.
 During compilation of the ADE Schema, ade-xjc ensures that the resulting JAXB classes perfectly combine with the JAXB classes that are shipped with citygml4j and that map the official CityGML, GML and xAL schemas.
 As a consequence, the citygml4j library needs to be on your classpath in order to use the generated JAXB classes.

 The intended scenario is to use citygml4j to parse or write a CityGML instance document with ADE content. citygml4j provides the class `ADEGenericElement` that will give you access to the ADE content through an `org.w3c.dom.Element` DOM object.
 You can either manually parse or create this DOM element or, more conveniently, use the JAXB classes generated with ade-xjc for this purpose. citygml4j comes with a sample program that illustrates this scenario.
 The sample program is available in the subfolder `citygml4j-<version>/samples/handling_ade/generic/unmarshalling_ade_using_jaxb` where you built the citygml4j library.

 Since [citygml4j 2.5.0](https://github.com/citygml4j/citygml4j/releases/tag/v2.5.0), an alternative approach for processing ADE content using citygml4j is available.
 It allows for extending the citygml4j object model with user-defined ADE classes that seamlessly integrate with the predefined citygml4j object model.
 JAXB is used for parsing and writing the ADE classes to ADE-enriched CityGML datasets.
 The required JAXB classes can be easily generated from the ADE XML Schema using ade-xjc.
 Sample programs illustrating this ADE module approach are available in the subfolder `citygml4j-<version>/samples/handling_ade/ade_context` of the citygml4j library.

 Note that you need to check which version of citygml4j is supposed by your version of ade-xjc.
 Use the following command to find out.

     > ade-xjc -version

 The output will look similar to this:

-    ade-xjc version 2.9.0
+    ade-xjc version 2.10.0
-    XML Schema binding compiler for CityGML ADEs; use with citygml4j version 2.9.0
+    XML Schema binding compiler for CityGML ADEs; use with citygml4j version 2.10.0